Caret may refer to any of the following:

 Carets can be used in computer programming languages for various reasons.
 For example, in Perl, a user may use the below regular expression to replace the first character in the variable "myvariable" with an uppercase character.
-Many programs that support regular expressions (Regex) will use ^ to match the first character in a line or string.
+Many programs that support regular expressions (regex) use ^ to match the first character in a line or string.

 $myvariable =~ s/^(\w)/\U$1/g;